aspose-words/Aspose.Words-API-References/english/net/aspose.words.layout/layoutenumerator/movepreviouslogical/_index.md

 ---
 title: LayoutEnumerator.MovePreviousLogical
 second_title: Aspose.Words for .NET API Reference
 description: Moves to the previous sibling entity in a logical order.
-When iterating lines of a paragraph broken across pages this method will move to the previous line even if it resides on another page.
+When iterating lines of a paragraph broken across pages this method will move to the previous line even if it resides on another page in C#
 type: docs
 weight: 160
 url: /net/aspose.words.layout/layoutenumerator/movepreviouslogical/